smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

    Max Gas Price Wei: 115792089237316195423570985008687907853269984665640564039457584007913129639935chainlink@22480bec8986
    ```

-1. Fund the two addresses.
-You can obtain test ETH from several [faucets](/resources/link-token-contracts/).
-Fund the two addresses with _0.5_ Sepolia ETH.
+1. Fund the two addresses with _0.5_ Sepolia ETH each.
+You can obtain testnet ETH from the faucets listed on the [Link Token Contracts](/resources/link-token-contracts/) page.
 1. Note the two addresses, as you will need them later.

-## Deploy Operator and Forwarder
+## Deploy operator and forwarder

 Use the [operator factory](/chainlink-nodes/contracts/operatorfactory) to deploy both the [forwarder](/chainlink-nodes/contracts/forwarder) and the [operator](/chainlink-nodes/contracts/operator) contracts.
 You can find the factory address for each network on the [addresses](/chainlink-nodes/contracts/addresses) page.

-1. Click on [0x447Fd5eC2D383091C22B8549cb231a3bAD6d3fAf](https://sepolia.etherscan.io/address/0x447Fd5eC2D383091C22B8549cb231a3bAD6d3fAf) to display the factory in the block explorer.
+1. Open contract [0x447Fd5eC2D383091C22B8549cb231a3bAD6d3fAf](https://sepolia.etherscan.io/address/0x447Fd5eC2D383091C22B8549cb231a3bAD6d3fAf) to display the factory in the Sepolia block explorer.
-1. Click on _Contract_ then _Write Contract_ to display the _write_ transactions on the factory.
+1. Click the _Contract_ tab.
+Then, click _Write Contract_ to display the _write_ transactions on the factory.

    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/factorytransactions.jpg' />

-1. Click on _Connect to Web3_ to connect your wallet.
+1. Click the _Connect to Web3_ button to connect your wallet.
    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/factorytransactionsconnected.jpg' />

-1. Click on `deployNewOperatorAndForwarder`.
+1. Click the `deployNewOperatorAndForwarder` function to expand it and then click the _Write_ button to run the function.
 Metamask prompts you to confirm the transaction.

 1. Click _View your transaction_. _Etherscan_ will open a new tab.
 Wait for the transaction to be successful.
    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/factoryviewtransaction.jpg' />

       <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/deployfromfactorysuccess.jpg' />

-1. Click on _Logs_ to display the list of transaction events.
+1. On the _Transaction Details_ page, click _Logs_ to display the list of transaction events.
 Notice the `OperatorCreated` and `AuthorizedForwarderCreated` events.

    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/factorycreatetransactions.jpg' />